dgroup/lazylead/readme.md

 | calendar.google.com                                   | Calendar      | ⌛ |
 | slack.com                                             | Notifications | ⌛ |

-✅ - implemented, ⌛ - planned, 🌵 - implemented, but not tested, ❌ - not supported/planned.
+🚴🏽 - in-progress, ⌛ - planned, ✅ - implemented, 🌵 - implemented, but not tested, ❌ - not supported/planned.

 New ideas, bugs, suggestions or questions are welcome [via GitHub issues](https://github.com/dgroup/lazylead/issues/new)!